audreyfeldroy/cookiecutter-pypackage/{{project.repo_name}}/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6+ and 3.3+.
-Check https://travis-ci.org/{{ project.github_username }}/{{ project.repo_name }}/pull_requests and make sure that
+3. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
+Check https://travis-ci.org/{{ project.github_username }}/{{ project.repo_name }}/pull_requests
-   the tests pass for all supported Python versions.
+   and make sure that the tests pass for all supported Python versions.

 Tips
 ----